zoubingwu/electron-shared-state/README.md

 Sharing state between main and renderer process can be this easy.

 - 🚀 Mutate your state while keep them in sync with other process!
-- 🎯 Write with typescript with full typing support!
+- 🎯 Write in typescript with full typing support!
 - ❤️ Elegant and easy to learn API!

 ## Install